Stylback/home-server/README.md

 ### CPU / Motherboard

-As I don't expect to be using resource-heavy services such as multiple desktop VM:s, 4K video encoding or multi-user streaming I've settled for an [intel Pentium J5040](https://ark.intel.com/content/www/us/en/ark/products/197304/intel-pentium-silver-j5040-processor-4m-cache-up-to-3-20-ghz.html).
-It has some useful features for my use case, including:
+I don't expect to use especially resource-heavy services (_such as multi-user streaming, multiple desktop VM:s or 4K video encoding_).
+As such I've settled for an [intel Pentium J5040](https://ark.intel.com/content/www/us/en/ark/products/197304/intel-pentium-silver-j5040-processor-4m-cache-up-to-3-20-ghz.html), it has some particularly useful features for my use case:

 - 18 execution units for parallel processing
-- Integrated Graphics for media and display capability
+- Integrated Graphics for display output
 - Intel Quick Sync for extensive video encoding/decoding support
 - 10W TDP (_Thermal Design Power, a shorthand way of estimating power consumption_)

-The J-series is only available as motherboard embedded CPU:s.
-I've opted for an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp) due to its rich feature-set, but you might consider the [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) as long as you're OK with being limited to 8GB of ram (_or risk bricking your motherboard,_ [_see here for more info_](#issues-and-solutions)).
+However, the J-series is only available as motherboard embedded CPU:s.
+I've opted for an [ASRock J5040-ITX](https://www.asrock.com/mb/Intel/J5040-ITX/index.asp) due to its rich feature-set, but you might consider the [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) as long as you're OK with being limited to 8GB of ram (_or risk bricking your motherboard, see_ [_here_](#bricked-motherboard) for my experience).

 ### Power supply (PSU)

 Ideally, the server will be running 24/7, 365 days a year.
-As such, high efficiency is important to keep power consumption down. __A power supply is at its most efficient at 50% of maximum rated load__, that means a PSU rated at 500W max load will be at its most efficient when it provides 250W of power.
+As such, high efficiency is important to keep power consumption down.
+A power supply is at its most efficient at __50% of maximum rated load__, that means a PSU rated at 500W max load will be at its most efficient when it provides 250W of power.

-__What is the efficiency at 50% load?__ That is determined by the [80+ Rating](https://en.wikipedia.org/wiki/80_Plus).
-A 80+ White will be 80-85% efficient at 50% load while a 80+ Titanium will be 94-96% efficient.
+What __is__ the efficiency at 50% load?
+That is determined by the [80+ Rating](https://en.wikipedia.org/wiki/80_Plus).
+A `80+ White` will be 80-85% efficient at 50% load while a `80+ Titanium` will be 94-96% efficient.

-After some [back of the napkin calculations](#reference-tables) I've estimated my system to draw between 10 to 23W.
+After some [back of the napkin calculations](#approximating-power-consumption) I've estimated my system to draw between 10 to 23W.
 As such my ideal PSU would be a power-brick style 50-100W PICO-PSU.
-I've had no luck finding such a model with the right mix of power-cables (_24-pin and SATA_) and have instead opted for a [be quiet!
-SYSTEM POWER B9](https://www.bequiet.com/en/powersupply/1285).
-Besides having all the cables I need, at 300W it offers a better low-load efficiency than a 450-500W model while still providing some head-room for upgrades.
+I've had no luck finding such a model with the right mix of power-cables and have instead opted for a tradition ATX PSU.
+At 300W, the [SYSTEM POWER B9 from be quiet!](https://www.bequiet.com/en/powersupply/1285) offers a better low-load efficiency compared to the more common 450/500W models while still providing some head-room for upgrades.

 ### Case

 The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes; discreet and affordable with some room for expandability.
-It also included a 120 mm rear-mounted fan, I might however replace it with a Noctua [NF-A12X25 ULN](https://noctua.at/en/products/fan/nf-a12x25-uln/specification) down the line to reduce noise.
+It also included a 120 mm rear-mounted fan, I might however replace it with a Noctua [NF-A12X25 ULN](https://noctua.at/en/products/fan/nf-a12x25-uln/specification) down the line for noise reduction.

 ### RAM

 As stated on intel's and ASRock's websites; the J5040 _officially_ supports up to 8GB of RAM.
 However, some reddit users report being able to use 16 or even 32GB with [varying results](https://libreddit.dcs0.hu/r/ASRock/comments/k8hpww/how_can_a_motherboard_support_more_ram_than_the/).

-I decided to take a gamble with a [G.SKILL Ripjaws SO-DIMM 16GB, 2400 MHz Kit](https://www.gskill.com/product/2/197/1540865326/F4-2400C16D-16GRS).
+With this in mind I decided to take a gamble with a [G.SKILL Ripjaws SO-DIMM 16GB Kit](https://www.gskill.com/product/2/197/1540865326/F4-2400C16D-16GRS).

 ### Storage